-Construction Output in South Korea averaged 1.56 percent from 1998 until 2019, reaching an all time high of 25.70 percent in September of 2001 and a record low of -30.50 percent in August of 1998.
+Construction Output in South Korea averaged 1.61 percent from 1998 until 2020, reaching an all time high of 26.40 percent in November of 2016 and a record low of -30.50 percent in August of 1998.
 This page provides - South Korea Construction Output- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Korea Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Statistics Korea

-Construction Output in South Korea is expected to be -3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in South Korea to stand at 1.00 in 12 months time.
-In the long-term, the South Korea Construction Output is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Construction Output in South Korea is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction Output in South Korea to stand at 1.90 in 12 months time.
+In the long-term, the South Korea Construction Output is projected to trend around 3.20 percent in 2021, according to our econometric models.